FaresM7/Financial_Chatbot/README.md

 - **Advanced Technologies:** Built with React and Node.js, leveraging modern web development practices for performance and scalability.
 - **Interactive Interface:** Implements intuitive user interfaces to facilitate easy navigation and interaction.
 - **Deployment:** Hosted on Microsoft Azure, ensuring high availability and reliability, with Docker for efficient deployment and management.

-## Try It Out
+## Users

-Explore the chatbot here https://financial-chatbot-upworth.azurewebsites.net \
 The chatbot is based on the idea of users login using their names and IDs.
 In the dataset there are five users with the names of our group members.
 Below is each name available and their respective ID: \
 Name: Saad, ID: 1 \
 Name: Maryam, ID: 2 \
 Name: Fares, ID: 3 \
 Name: Marlis, ID: 4 \
 Name: Kero, ID: 5.

+## Try It Out

+Explore the chatbot here https://financial-chatbot-upworth.azurewebsites.net \

 # Members